raphaelameaume/fragment/docs/guide/configuration.md

 ## Extending Vite

-You might want to extend Vite's configuration.
-You can do so by adding Vite config options under the `vite` property.
+Vite's configuration can be extended by adding Vite options under the `vite` property in the config file.

 ```js
 export default {